St Laurence and All Saints Church, Eastwood

-St Laurence and All Saints is a Grade I listed medieval church in the parish of Eastwood, Essex, England, which has been under threat from plans to expand London Southend Airport.
+St Laurence and All Saints is a Grade I listed medieval church in the parish of Eastwood, Essex, England, near to Southend-on-Sea.
+Its location adjacent to the perimeter of London Southend Airport has led to the church being threatened by proposals to expand the airport.

 The church has been described as "one of the finest and most important small medieval churches in South Essex, and of exceptional architectural, archaeological and historical significance".
 Notable features include the complex plan form and development, Norman font and doors with original fittings and the medieval woodwork including a priest's room.
 The site is also of "considerable, possibly exceptional, archaeological significance".

 Location

 The church is situated to the east of Eastwood which is now a suburb of Southend-on-Sea, a large urban conurbation on the Thames estuary, which is part of the Thames Gateway regeneration project.
 The church stands in Eastwoodbury Lane, close to its junction with Aviation Way; Eastwoodbury Lane once crossed directly under the flight path into the main runway of Southend Airport until the runway was extended when a new road named St Laurence Way was built to allow cars to pass the end of the newly extended runway.
 To the east, the churchyard borders on the wire fence at the boundary of the airport with aircraft regularly landing close to the church.